CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/09_AnalyzingData03.md

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze313.png)

-You should not need to specify the extent this time as the tool will automatically use the extent of the input file.
+You should not need to specify the extent or raster resolution this time as the tool will automatically use the extent and cell size of the input file.
 Click OK.

 The resultant raster will represent the distance in feet to the nearest library: